Kids with disabilities face off-the-books school suspensions

 Excessive use of informal removals amounts to a form of off-the-books discipline — a de facto denial of education that evades accountability, advocates and legal experts say.
 It has special implications for kids with disabilities: Informally removing these students circumvents federal law that protects them from being disciplined or barred from class for behaviors related to their disability.

-Since the pandemic began, parents of kids with disabilities say the practice is on the rise, denying their kids their legal right to an education.
+Since the pandemic began, parents of disabled kids say the practice is on the rise, denying their kids their legal right to an education.

 “This is a repeat issue that we see in enforcement across the country, over years,” said Catherine E. Lhamon, assistant secretary for the department’s Office for Civil Rights.
 “And that means that the practice has taken hold in a way that is dangerous for students and needs to be addressed.”